agbarnett/LOCATE/README.md

 `images` folder contains images used to generate letters to GPs.

+The sample size calculation using simulation is in `NAFLD.sample.size.survival.R`.

 ### R and package versions

 We used the following version of R and packages.